 - Panic attacks

-People who were given a Xanax prescription because of their panic disorders, anxiety disorders or insomnia will sometimes experience a rebound of the symptoms after they quit taking the medication.
-Although these rebound symptoms don’t stick around for a long time, the underlying issue, such as stress or depression, should always be treated by a professional to limit the frequency in which they negatively impact your life.
+People who use prescription Xanax because of their panic disorders, anxiety disorders, or insomnia sometimes experience a rebound of their symptoms after they quit taking the medication.
+Although such rebound symptoms often don’t last a long time, underlying issues such as stress or depression should be treated by professionals to limit their frequency and negative impacts.

 Xanax Detox Timeline

 Most benzodiazepines are intended for oral use.
 But recreational users sometimes crush them into a fine powder and snort them.
 Doing this delivers the drug into the bloodstream much more quickly, which can be potentially lethal.
 Although fatal overdoses of Xanax alone are not very common, when mixed with other drugs or alcohol, the combination can create dangerous effects.

 If you commonly mix Xanax with other drugs or alcohol, the withdrawal process can take longer.
 Since Xanax is a short-acting drug with a small half-life, someone can start feeling the withdrawal effects as soon as seven hours after the last dose.